ZaibDroid/Dart-zero-to-hero/README.md

 ## ✨ What Makes This Repo Different

-- 🧠 **Plain English comments** — every concept explained in simple words
+- 🧠 Every concept explained in simple words
-- 🎯 **One topic per file** — no confusion, clean separation
+- 🎯 No confusion, clean separation
-- 💡 **Real practice programs** — table printer, factorial, fibonacci, DMC calculator
+- 💡 Real practice programs
-- 📈 **Logical order** — each topic builds on the previous one
+- 📈 Logical order means each topic builds on the previous one
-- 🚀 **Flutter-focused** — everything here is used in real Flutter apps
+- 🚀 Everything here is used in real Flutter apps

 ---